Proximal Distance Algorithms: Theory and Examples: Convergence: Convex Case

-Finally, it is worth proving that the proximal distance algorithm converges in the presence of convexity.
-Our convergence analysis relies on well-known operator results \cite{bauschke2011convex}.
+In the presence of convexity, the proximal distance algorithm is guaranteed to converge.
+Our exposition relies on well-known operator results \citep{bauschke2011convex}.
 Proximal operators in general and projection operators in particular are nonexpansive and averaged.
 By definition an averaged operator

 is a convex combination of a nonexpansive operator $N(\bx)$ and the identity operator $\bI$.
-The averaged operators on $\mathbb{R}^m$ with $\alpha \in (0,1)$ form a convex set closed under functional composition.
+The averaged operators on $\mathbb{R}^p$ with $\alpha \in (0,1)$ form a convex set closed under functional composition.
 Furthermore, $M(\bx)$ and the base operator $N(\bx)$ share their fixed points.
-The celebrated theorem of Krasnosel'skii \cite{krasnosel1955two} and Mann \cite{mann1953mean} says that if an averaged operator $M(\bx) = \alpha \bx+(1-\alpha)N(\bx)$ possesses one or more fixed points, then the iteration scheme $\bx_{k+1} = M(\bx_k)$ converges to a fixed point.
+The celebrated theorem of \cite{krasnosel1955two} and \cite{mann1953mean} says that if an averaged operator $M(\bx) = \alpha \bx+(1-\alpha)N(\bx)$ possesses one or more fixed points, then the iteration scheme $\bx_{k+1} = M(\bx_k)$ converges to a fixed point.